mlflow/mlflow/docs/source/projects.rst

 Run a project on Kubernetes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can run MLflow projects in Kubernetes clusters.
-MLflow uses an image to run projects in :ref:`Docker environment <project-docker-container-environments>`  and pushes the image to an image repository, so you need to configure MLproject with ``docker_env`` section.
+You can run MLflow projects on Kubernetes clusters using :ref:`Docker Project environments <project-docker-container-environments>`

+.
+MLflow uses an image to run
+projects in :ref:`Docker environment <project-docker-container-environments>`  and pushes the image to an image repository, so you need to configure MLproject with ``docker_env`` section.
 After that it creates a Kubernetes job that uses this published image and runs the MLflow project on Kubernetes.